codersquid/numfocus.org/content/articles/News/2015-02-09-numfocus-2014-review.rst

 Over the year we held four `PyData conferences`_, supported one `John Hunter Technology Fellow`_, lead Women in Technology bootcamps, helped between 20 and 30 conference attendees travel to important conferences, and more.
 As the new year starts, we will be doing many of these things plus working with the `Training Up`_ program.
 We see the need to not only sponsor projects but to create important programs that get the community together.
 As always, we are always looking for more volunteers for these events, so `please do get in touch`_.

 Perhaps one of the most exciting things that we did this year is expand our language scope from a Python centric organization to include several non-Python projects.
 We have `ROpenSci`_ and `Julia`_ now a part of our line up.
 Joining us on the education front are `Software Carpentry`_ and sister organization `Data Carpentry`_.
+We also finished signing our Pyhton projects that we had been working with for a while including: `SymPy`_, `IPython`_, and `AstroPy`_.
 While fiscal sponsorship doesn’t make sense for every project, it is a service we happily provide to help projects sustain and grow in natural ways.

 In the coming year, we plan to be a great deal more vocal about our activities.
 Personally, two major goals I have is to expand our reach to Europe and start making headway on project governance recommendations.
 But that is another story.